simd-lite/simd-json/README.md

 * Structural constructive property based testing - We generate random valid JSON objects to exercise the full `simd-json` codebase stochastically.
 Floats are currently excluded since slighty different parsing algorithms lead to slighty different results here.
 In short "is simd-json correct".
 * Data-oriented property based testing of string-like data - to assert that sequences of legal printable characters don't panic or crash the parser (they might and often error so - they are not valid json!)
 * Destructive Property based testing - make sure that no illegal byte sequences crash the parser in any way
-* Fuzzing (using American Fuzzy Lop - afl) - fuzz based on upstream simd pass/fail cases
+* Fuzzing - fuzz based on upstream & jsonorg simd pass/fail cases
+* Miri tesating for UB

 This doesn't ensure complete safety nor is at a bullet proof guarantee, but it does go a long way to asserting that the library is production quality and fit for purpose for practical industrial applications.